OHSU-SkillTrack/OHSU-SkillTrack/README.md

 # How to Access or Try It
 We make the code fully available in this repository for you to run your own instance of the app and create your own derived work based on this app if you wish.

 To run this application distict elements you must know about the **backend** and the **frontend**.
 You need the backend in order for the frontend to work.
 Follow the instructions to get your own instance of SkillTrack running!
+We recommend you read through all the instructions before you begin the set up process yourself.

 Before you continue these steps clone this reposity to your local development enviornment.
 We have had some issues with paths being too long in the past, so we recommend cloning the repo as close your root directyry as possible, So on windows clone it to C:\<CLONED-REPO>, or if you have additional drives on your computer you can clone them to the root of that drive instead too. ie. D:\<CLONED-REPO>